 Crysis 3 Review – The closest you’ll get to a Mass Effect FPS

-Summary: When noone heeds your words of warning, when a threat unfolds before you.
-How far will you go, how much will you sacrifice and in the end, will you even be human?
+Summary: When noone heeds your words of warning and a threat unfolds before you.
+How far will you go, how much will you sacrifice and in the end, will you remain human?

 There’s something special about Crysis 3, perhaps it’s the overpowered protagonist, the plot ripped from Mass Effect or the “Chernobyl” inducing incidents the game causes PC users.
-Alas no, what makes it special is the battle for one’s humanity, when you’ve given up everything that once made you human.
+Ironically no, what makes Crysis special is the ongoing battle for your humanity, when you’ve given up on everything that made you human.

-I wasn’t joking when I said that the plot could have been taken from Mass Effect, our hero awakens after being indisposed for a number of years, only to discover that no one will heed his visions of a dark future.
-It’s a decent sci-fi plot that establishes sense of pace and urgency, the faceless Cell Corporation are using Ceph (alien) technology to maintain a power monopoly on the planet.
-It’s also incredibly predictable…
+I wasn’t joking when I said that the plot could have been ripped from Mass Effect, our hero awakens after being indisposed for a number of years to discover that no one heeds his visions of a dark futuren sound familiar?
+It’s a decent sci-fi plot that rapidly establishes a sense of pace and urgency.
+The faceless Cell Corporation are using Ceph (alien) technology to maintain a power monopoly on the planet, it’s also more than a little predictable…

-…But what makes the story so memorable is the conflicts between characters.
-After Prophet is rescued by Michael “Psycho” Sykes, the two forming a working relationship, one is clinging to the last remnants of his humanity; the other has been forced to embrace his mortality.
-Throughout the campaign they judge one another, pining for what the other has, this is delivered through powerful voice acting, well scripted dialogue and strong facial animations that leave a stronger impact than we’ve come to expect from the genre.
+…What makes the story stand out are the conflicts between characters.
+After Prophet is rescued by Michael “Psycho” Sykes, the two forming a working relationship; one is clinging to the last remnants of his humanity, the other forced to embrace his mortality.
+Throughout the campaign they judge each other, pining for what the other has, delivered through powerful voice acting, well scripted dialogue and strong facial animations, leaving a lasting impact uncommon for the genre.

-The nanosuit presents a staggering level of customization, either cloaking or engaging armour defines your play style, guns blazing or tactical stealth.
-You can switch between these almost instantaneously and the enemy AI reacts to this, taunting you to come out of hiding or investigating your last known location.
-Granted there’s significantly less response when you lock your amour, casually walk into a room and down the inhabitants in a hail of bullets, but that’s to be expected.
+Prophet’s nanosuit presents a staggering level of customization, defining your style of play.
+Do you prefer to go in guns blazing or opt for tactics and stealth.
+You can switch between these a instantaneously and the enemy AI reacts to this, taunting you to come out of hiding or investigating your last known location.
+Granted there’s significantly less response to locking your armor, casually walkinf into a room and mowing down the inhabitants in a hail of bullets, but that’s to be expected.

-This is exacerbated by nearly countless weapons, with their own customization options.
-The most iconic of these is the Bow, allowing you to ‘hunt’ enemies whilst stealthed and collect the arrows from what remains of your victims.
-It’s a system that I resorted to falling back upon during the more ammo-heavy sessions, the tension increasing as the ammo counter of my quiver fell.
+Your choices are exacerbated by countless weapons, each with their own customization options.
+The most iconic of which is the Bow, allowing you to ‘hunt’ enemies whilst stealthed and collect the arrows from the bodies of your victims.
+It’s a system I resorted to during the more ammo-heavy sessions, the tension mounting as the number of arrows in my quiver fell.

-Knowledge is power and the upgraded visor is a key battlefield advantage, highlighting the locations of enemies, turret emplacements or mine fields.
-Hacking some of these can turn a fight in your favour, allowing you to lead an unwitting enemy to their demise collecting a powerful weapon from an enemy that would otherwise self-destruct.
+Knowledge is power and the upgraded visor presents a massive battlefield advantage, pinpointing enemy locations, turret emplacements or mine fields.
+Hacking these can turn a fight in your favour, allowing you to lead an unwitting enemy to their demise, maybe even presenting the opportunity to collect a powerful weapon that would otherwise self-destruct.

-Whilst you’ll spend most of your time trekking from points A to B, there are numerous secondary objectives to be found within these wide enclosures.
-Completing these offers rewards, but lacks any real impact.
-One secondary mission had me trek across the map in order to rescue a mortar crew, upon dispatching the two enemies pinning them down, they volunteered their services to aid in the destruction of any Ceph walkers I might encounter.
+Whilst you’ll spend most of your time trekking from points A to B, there are numerous secondary objectives to be found within these open arenas.
+Completing these objectives offers rewards, but lacks any noteworthy impact, one mission had me trek across the map in order to rescue a mortar crew.
+Upon dispatching the two enemies pinning them down, they volunteered their services, aiding in the destruction of any Ceph walkers I might encounter.
 It was a noble offer, but in order to reach the mortar crew I had already destroyed every walker on the map.

-Prophet is far from immortal, with his superhuman abilities draining energy.
-It’s important to keep vigil over this, since losing power at a crucial moment will showcase just how vulnerable he truly is.
-Throughout the course of the game you’ll find nanosuit upgrade kits, which allow you to choose certain options for upgrades.
-It offers a relatively shallow development, but does have a diverse range of upgrades tailoring to your style of play.
+It’s difficult to ascertain exactly what he is, but Prophet is far from immortal.
+His superhuman abilities draining energy, stressing the importance of keeping vigil over the power meter, losing power at a crucial moment will showcase just how vulnerable he is.
+Throughout the course of the game you’ll find nanosuit upgrade kits.
+These present a fairly shallow development path, but at least have a decent range to suit your style og play.

-The CryEngine is known for its outstanding graphical capabilities and it certainly doesn’t disappoint.
-The dilapidated city of New York has been reclaimed by nature, blending a decaying urban sprawl with lush vegetation.
-The level of detail is top notch, often leaving me awestruck by how light bounced across the environment, the grass danced in the wind and the unmistakable sight of the fear in an enemy’s eye’s as they dangled, straggling for breath in front of me.
-All right, I’m over exaggerating just a little on the last one, but the team have done a truly remarkable effort, crafting a game that even had the audacity to call my PC a standard machine.
+The CryEngine is known for its outstanding graphical capabilities and Crysis 3 certainly doesn’t disappoint.
+The dilapidated city of New York has been reclaimed by nature, blending the decayed urban sprawl with lush vegetation.
+The intricacy and detail is top notch, leaving me awestruck at how the light bounced across the environment, the grasses danced in the wind and the loss of a glimmer in the enemy’s eyes as they dangled, straggling for breath in front of me.
+All right, I’m over exaggerating just a little on the last one, but the folks over at CryTek have outdone themselves, crafting a game that even had the audacity to call my PC a “standard machine.”

-There’s something special about Crysis 3, it excels as a shooter, honing the tight controls the series has been known for.
-It regales us with a story of loss and sacrifice, about a man willing to put everything on the line.
-The outstanding visuals coupled with the minimalistic soundtrack craft a desolate world, but a world worth saving.
+There’s something special about Crysis 3, excelling as a shooter and honing the tight controls the series has been known for.
+Regaling us with a story of loss and sacrifice, a tale about a man willing to put everything on the line.
+The outstanding visuals coupled with the minimalistic soundtrack craft a desolate world, but one worth saving.
 Crysis 3 has set the bar for what this generation could do, challenging the PlayStation 4 and Nextbox to match it.